ladekjaer/sensors-client-raspberry-pi-zero-w/README.md

 ```

 ### Install git
-The easies was to install `git` is through `apt`.
+The easies way to install `git` is through `apt`.
 Compiling from source to get the newest version, should not be needed here.
 ```sh
 $ sudo apt install git
 ```